Social Democratic League of America: Policy initiatives

 The October 1918 founding conference passed a resolution of support of the wartime policies of Samuel Gompers and his American Federation of Labor, declaring that the AF of L leadership and its wholehearted support of the American war effort expressed "most fully the proper devotion and enthusiasm for the principles of democracy and liberty in the most crucial hour civilization has ever known.
 The AF of L's call for labor representation at the post-war peace conference was formally seconded.

-The SDL furthermore called for intervention in Soviet Russia, declaring that German invasion on the one hand and the non-representative nature of the Bolshevik regime on the other had rendered Russia "practically a colony of Germany."
+The SDLA furthermore called for intervention in Soviet Russia, declaring that German invasion on the one hand and the non-representative nature of the Bolshevik regime on the other had rendered Russia "practically a colony of Germany."
 Russia was judged "not ready for socialism," which in addition "can only be established through democracy and not through a dictatorship of the proletariat, thus making the need for Western military intervention to "save Russia" imperative, in the view of the Social Democratic League.

 In January 1919, authors C.E.
 Russell and William English Walling traveled to Europe under the banner of the Social Democratic League in an effort to advance the idea among French and British socialists that anti-imperialism and American war aims were not incompatible.
 Russell and Walling attempted to solicit support among fellow socialists for the Fourteen Points put forward by President Wilson and for the establishment of a League of Nations to help administer the post-war peace.

 Russell and Walling similarly affirmed their support of the Wilson administration's hostility to the fledgling Bolshevik government of Soviet Russia, while expressing critical comments about the Berne Conference of Allied socialist parties.
-The disfavor with which the American group held the new international seems to have been reciprocated, as SDL member Frank Bohn was subsequently denied the opportunity to address the Berne Conference on the SDL's behalf.
+The disfavor with which the American group held the new international seems to have been reciprocated, as SDLA member Frank Bohn was subsequently denied the opportunity to address the Berne Conference on the SDLA's behalf.